-- (i) Financial Assets, Current and Non current investments are measured at fair value; - (ii) Long term borrowings, except obligations under finance leases which are measured at amortised cost using the effective interest rate method; - (iii) Net employee's retirement benefit (asset) / liability is measured based on fair value of plan assets less present value of defined benefit obligations; and d) Use of estimates
+- (i) Current investments are measured at fair value; - (ii) Long term borrowings are measured at amortised cost using the effective interest rate method; - (iii) Net employee's retirement benefit (asset) / liability is measured based on fair value of plan assets less present value of defined benefit obligations.

+d) Use of estimates

-The preparation of the financial statements is in conformity with Generally Accepted Accounting Principles (GAAP) requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses and the disclosure of contingent liabilities.
+The preparation of the financial statements in conformity with Generally Accepted Accounting Principles (GAAP) requires management to make judgments, estimates and assumptions that affect the application of accounting policies and reported amounts of assets, liabilities, income and expenses and the disclosure of contingent liabilities.
 Actual results could differ from those estimates.
 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Any revision to accounting estimates is recognised prospectively.